latest nhpb_banner 1__compressed2

 Educational assistance is offered by the Head Start program.
 It is run in partnership between local schools and your Illinois community action agency.
 It is a free federally-funded social services and education program that provides help to low income families with children.
 Head Start offers comprehensive educational services to children ages 0-5 as well as pregnant women that meet the Federal Income Guidelines.

-Children who enroll in the Head Start program participate in a variety of educational activities that help them grow intellectually, physically, mentally, socially, and emotionally.
-Head Start is operated by local non-profit organizations in almost every county in Illinois.
+• Children who enroll in the Head Start program participate in a variety of educational activities that help them grow intellectually, physically, mentally, socially, and emotionally.
+Head Start is operated by community action organizations in almost every county in Illinois.
 Workshops, classes and materials provide families with information to promote family wellness.
 Children who enroll and participate in the Head Start program will leave better prepared for kindergarten, ready to succeed, and they tend to be excited about learning.

 Community action agency free job training and employment services